algorithmica-org/algorithmica/content/english/hpc/architecture/functions.md

 ### Calling Conventions

 The people who develop compilers and operating systems eventually came up with [conventions](https://wiki.osdev.org/Calling_Conventions) on how to write and call functions.
-These conventions enable some important [software engineering marvels](/hpc/compilation/stages/) such as splitting compilation into separate units, re-using already compiled libraries, and even writing them in different programming languages.
+These conventions enable some important [software engineering marvels](/hpc/compilation/stages/) such as splitting compilation into separate units, reusing already-compiled libraries, and even writing them in different programming languages.

 Consider the following example in C: